This checklist is available to guide homeowners and professionals through the post-disaster construction process and requirements in Maui.

 Honsador offers 27 affordable and customizable home models.

-Helping Maui connects Maui Wildfire affected property owners to free or reduced price architectural plans.
+Helping Maui connects Maui Wildfire affected property owners to free or reduced-price architectural plans.

 Responsible Party: Property Owner